How to: Guarantor

 Last year Cardiff University and Imperial College London shared details of their successful schemes and we’ve spoken to universities taking other approaches.
 They’re all doing it slightly differently; in house schemes, covering commercial provider fees, building it into PBSA contracts… what’s important is the cost and stress is taken away from students who don’t have family support.

-Sign up to our webinar series to share what you know, learn what you need to know, troubleshoot bumps in the road with other universities who get it – and contribute to our guide to help more people work out How to: Guarantor.
-Dates below.
+We ran a series of webinars for universities to troubleshoot bumps in the road with others who get it – and contribute to our guide to help more people work out How to: Guarantor.

 Everyone wins when all students can stay at university and complete their degree.